 Several groups are responsible for supporting Scouting: the youth and their parents, the troop, the chartered organization, and the community.
 Youth are encouraged to earn money whenever possible to pay their own expenses, and they also contribute dues to their troop treasuries to pay for budgeted items.
 Troops obtain additional income by working on approved money-earning projects.
 The community, including parents, supports Scouting through the community foundations, Investment in Character campaigns, bequests, and special contributions to the BSA local council.
 This income provides leadership training, outdoor programs, council service centers and other facilities, and professional service for units.

 Aims and Methods of the Scouting Program

-The Scouting program has three specific objectives, commonly referred to as the “Aims of Scouting.”
-They are character development, citizenship training, and personal fitness.
+The Scouting program has four specific objectives, commonly referred to as the “Aims of Scouting.”
+They are character development, leadership development, citizenship training, and personal fitness.